 1. Perché la PASTA ALLA NORMA si chiama così?
 La pasta alla Norma è una ricetta originaria di Catania ed ha un sapore tipicamente mediterraneo.
 Fu chiamata così in onore della famosa opera “La Norma” di Vincenzo Bellini … Continued

-These are the “ciambelline al vino” a very traditional and simple little italian biscuits.
-I learnt this receipe from my grandmather when I was a child.
-I think it would be a shame if we lost some of the oldest, most … Continued
+These are the “ciambelline al vino” a very traditional and simple little Italian biscuits.
+I learnt this recipe from my grandmother when I was a child.
+I think it would be a shame if we lost some of the oldest, … Continued

 This colourful, crunchy appetizer is served on slices of oil-rubbed toasted bread topped with fresh tomatoes, basil, and garlic.
 Bruschetta (Pronounced “brusketta”) is easy to put together, which makes it a fool-proof appetizer to prepare at the last minute.
 It is … Continued